7 of the best yoga mats for 2020

-The right yoga mat can make or break your practice, no matter if you're a long-time enthusiast or a total newcomer to yoga practice.
-Whether you're practicing hot yoga, Hatha yoga, Iyengar yoga, Bikram yoga or other types of yoga, you'll want something durable with a good grip without being sticky a sticky yoga mat.
-After all, no one wants slip and slide in sweat, dangle their feet off the edge during Savasana, or realize that their knees are bruising 15 minutes into the class.
+No matter if you're a long-time enthusiast or a total newcomer to yoga, having the right yoga mat can make or break your practice.
+Whether you're practicing hot yoga, Hatha yoga, Bikram yoga, Iyengar yoga or other types of yoga, you'll want something durable with a good grip without being a sticky yoga mat.
+After all, no one wants slip and slide in sweat, realize that their knees are bruising 15 minutes into the class, or dangle their feet off the edge during Savasana.

 What to consider when buying a yoga mat